Back to Blog

 "Hi [Name], this is [Your Name] from [Company].
 I sent you an email earlier this week about [topic].
 I wanted to quickly follow up.
 Are you dealing with [problem the email addressed]?"

 Why it works: Multi-touch sequences work.
 If they saw your email, you're not fully cold anymore.
-Gong research shows cold calling nearly doubles your email reply rate (3.44% vs 1.81%) even if you don't connect live.
+Gong research shows cold calling nearly doubles your email reply rate (3.44% vs 1.81%) even when you don't connect live.

 How to Make Any Script Sound Natural